sagar-mishra/effective-date-parser/README.md

 * Update configurations like directory paths and model details in config.py
 * Create data which can be passed to QuestionAnsweringModel by running python file util/data_creator.py
 * Train model over google colab using notebooks/training.ipynb
-* Post processed model predictions to generate final output
+* Post process model predictions to generate final output